Data-Integrity-Group/Wip/README.md

           * [CivicAtlas](https://github.com/Data-Integrity-Group/Wip#civicatlas)
       * testing indentation - passed.
       * tests of another TransClusion were a FAIL -  at eleast in another .MD and in a GIST *.TXT
+        * can I have another section like this within this file?